 ^{61.} Article 120 point 3 of regulation 2017/745.
-Some steps depend on when the Eudamed base will be operational.
+Some steps depend on when the Eudamed base is made mandatory, in cordance with the deadlines set out in article 123 of the regulation.
 In the meantime, operators are using the means and formats provided for in the Directives and transposed by the Member States.